haukened/gitredact/README.md

 # gitredact

 A Go CLI that rewrites Git history to replace a literal string or delete an exact path across all reachable commits.
 Implemented in pure Go — no Python, no external tools required.

-Safety-first: dry-run by default, opt-in backup, strict post-rewrite verification.
+>[!WARNING]
+> This tool is destructive by nature.
+Always run with `--dry-run` first to see what would be changed, and use `--backup` to create a safety ref before rewriting.

+You will need to push changes after running, and collaborators will need to re-clone or hard-reset their copies.
+If the replaced string was a secret, **rotate it** — rewriting history does not invalidate credentials already in use.

 ## Requirements